PJgvntofly/CAD-Lite-Recommendations/README.md

 # CAD-Lite-Recommendations
-Version 1.0 Updated on 1/26/2023 by Christopher Gass

-This version adds support for FDID specific and response grid specific response plans.
-For South County Fire, response plans can also be deignated for their RFA and city areas.

-There is preliminary support for multiple dispatch agencies, but that functionality is not fully implemented at this time.

-This is a script that will pull unit recommendations from CAD Lite based on the simplified reponse plans identified by agencies during the basic unit recommendations trial.
+This is a script for generating unit recommendations for CAD Lite based on simplified response plans identified by fire agencies.

-This script connects to an API to read real-time unit data from cadlite.org.
-Logs are output to a connection log and a recommendation log.
+This script connects to an API from cadlite.org to read the unit's status and wiil only recommend units that match the unit type requested in the response plan, are assigned to a station contained in the station area of the quadrant, and are in an Available or AIQ status.

+Dependencies for this script are:
-Dependencies are a csv file with the quadrant station order called "Quadrant Station Order.csv", a csv file with a list of all units in CAD Lite called "CadLiteUnitList.csv, and a json file containing response plans called "response_plans.json"
+ - A csv file for the quadrant station order called "Quadrant Station Order.csv"
+    - This file should be formatted so that the quadrant name is in the first column and the station order for the quadrant is in the second column as a string with the stations seperated by commas within the string.
+    - There should only be 2 columns of data total

+ - A list of all units in CAD Lite that is used if the API connection cannot be established called "CADLiteUnitList.csv"
+    - This file should have thee following formatting:
+      - Unit#,Jurisdiction,Unit Type,Assigned Station,Assigned Beat,Display in USM,Unit Status,Cross Staffing

+ - A JSON file containing the simplified response plans called "response_plans.json"
+   - The data should be structured with the root keys as the agency or agencies, with nested keys for the radio position or jurisdictions with response plan differences.
+These should then contain a nested set of key value pairs with the keys being the call types and the values being a list of apparatus types that should be recommended for the call.
+      - If more than one apparatus type could satisfy a request under a specific call type, the apparatus should be contained in a list within the overall list for the call type.
+      -Example:
+            "BLS1": [
+                [
+                    "Aid Unit",
+                    "Engine",
+                    "Ladder"
+                ]
+            ],